j-c-cook/gFunctionDatabase/docs/dimensioning_rules.rst

 --------------------
 To ensure that the g-function does scale with the dimensionless parameters, 5 g-functions varying different heights are computed for borefields with uniform spacing of 5 and 8 meters.
 A table is created.
-The mean percentage errors (computed with :meth:`gFunctionLibrary.statistics.mpe`) are presented in the table below.
+The mean percentage errors (computed with :py:meth:`gFunctionLibrary.statistics.mpe`) are presented in the table below.

 .. raw:: html